CELESTE

 "I know you haven't gone far!"
 I shouted into the darkness.
 "Come out!"

 I tightened my fists.
-My whole body was shaking, but I didn't lower my guard.
+My body trembled but I didn't lower my guard.

 I shouted into the trees, "W-Where on earth did you hide, Mister?
 Why did you run away like a scared chipmunk?!"
-My shaky voice echoed back at me, hitting the big cypress trees like a slap.
+My shaky voice echoed back at me.

-Suddenly, the swampland turned darker.
-A cold wind blew through, killing the fire lamp near the house.
+A sudden gust killed the lamp, and the swamp turned darker.
 Rain started pouring down through the rotten tree branches in messy clumps.

 "Ugh!
 Great," I muttered, pulling my hood over my head.
 It really was a terrible day.
 Then again, I never really had lucky ones.
 Some people were born with good fortune.
 I was born with mud in my boots.

-Creepy sounds floated through the trees, like ghosts crying in the wind.
+Creepy sounds floated through the trees.
 I ran to take cover under a tree, holding the lantern close to my chest.
-I reached one hand out into the rain.
+I didn't know why but I reached one hand out into the rain.

-The rain felt heavy and sticky against my skin.
-There was a strong, coppery smell.
+The raindrops felt heavy and sticky against my skin.

 One drop.
 Two drops.